• 10 hours

 Use the 3 Cs approach: Card, Conversation, Confirmation

-1. User stories are deliberately simplified versions of requirements and short enough to be written on a sticky note or an index card (like the image below).
+Before we begin, let’s backtrack a little.
+We’ve seen that user stories are deliberately simplified versions of requirements and short enough to be written on a sticky note or an index card.

-Create examples Using the Given - When - Then Format
+Create Acceptance Tests Using the Given - When - Then Format

 When writing acceptance tests, it is best to consider examples of how the system should behave.
 For instance, take the following three criteria for how an ATM might work: